codeandcharts/customer_segmentation_project/README.md

 This analysis provides a roadmap for targeted marketing by segmenting customers into actionable groups.
 The results help businesses allocate resources effectively to maximize retention, reactivation, and growth opportunities.
 - **High-value clusters (DELIGHT & UPSELL)** drive significant revenue and require loyalty programs to sustain engagement.
 - **Inactive clusters (REWARD & RE-ENGAGE)** represent untapped opportunities that can be reactivated with strategic campaigns.
-- **Growth clusters (NURTURE & RETAIN)** offer potential for increased spending with the right incentives.
+- **Growth clusters (NURTURE & RETAIN)** offer the potential for increased spending with the right incentives.

 ### **Key Takeaways**
 1. **Retention Opportunities:** Prioritize high-value customers with VIP perks and tailored offers.